Group completions and the homotopical monadicity theorem: The classical multiplicative theory

 Forgetting from \autoref{adj7} down to the diagram without the $\bJ_0$, we define the weak equivalences of \autoref{ass2} to be created in the ground categories of $G$-spaces and $G$-spectra.
-Similarly, \autoref{ass3} is satisfied, with the notion of $\OM^{\infty}$-connective $G$-spectrum inherited from $G\sS$.
 We say that an $E_{\infty}$ ring $G$-space is ringlike if it is grouplike as a $G$-space, and we say that a map of $E_{\infty}$ ring $G$-spaces is a ring completion if its underlying map of $G$-spaces is a group completion.
 Checking that the group completion functor $(\bG,g)$ preserves $E_{\infty}$ ring $G$-spaces, we have \autoref{ass4} by specialization of its additive version to $(\bC,\bJ_0)$-algebras.

 The approximation theorem, \autoref{ass5}, concerns the underlying additive structure and is therefore immediate from its additive version.
 The essential formal point is that if $X$ is a $\bJ_0$-algebra, then $\al\colon \bC X \rtarr \OM^{\infty}\SI^{\infty} X= QX $ is a map of $\bJ_0$-$G$-algebras.
-Finally, the formal parts of \autoref{ass6} are verified as in \autoref{SIMPASSES}.
-Its homotopical part (vii) follows from its analog for $G$-spectra.
-Here we need that, for a simplicial $\bJ_0$-algebra $\sK_*$, $\ga\colon |\OM^{\infty}\sK|\rtarr \OM^{\infty}|\sK|$ is a map of $\bJ_0$-$G$-algebras, and that is verified by inspection of linear isometries in the passage to colimits used in the additive verification.
+Finally, Assumptions \ref{ass2} and \ref{ass3} are verified by checking that the multiplicative structure on the ground categories is preserved by realization.
+In other words, everything done additively works with our multiplicative change of ground categories.
+For example, we need that, for a simplicial $\bJ_0$-algebra $X_*$, $\ga\colon |\OM^{\infty}X_*|\rtarr \OM^{\infty}|X_*|$ is a map of $\bJ_0$-$G$-algebras, and that is verified by inspection of linear isometries in the passage to colimits used in the additive verification.

 \begin{thm} For $E_{\infty}$ ring $G$-spaces $Y$, there is a natural ring completion

 and any connective $E_{\infty}$ ring $G$-spectrum $E$ is equivalent to $\SI^{\infty}_{\bC} \OM^{\infty}_{\bC} E$. \end{thm}